ondramie/pithy/README.md

 + `latency` - plots of query latency
 + `queries` - queries used to examine latency and accuracy of queries
 + `vcode` - Visual Code Extenstion
++ `lambda` - lambda function for unpacking zip files on S3

 # Technologies Used
 + Spark